How to mitigate risk in the era of black swan events

 Below are some of the steps Dawn shared for how you can improve risk mitigation in your organization:

-1. Monitor all contracts for clauses regarding reporting and identifying risks
+- Monitor all contracts for clauses regarding reporting and identifying risks.

-2. Make sure you have a well-defined Force Majeure clause in contracts
+- Make sure you have a well-defined force majeure clause in contracts.

-3. Ensure you are using best practices for your risk management structure
+- Ensure you are using best practices for your risk management structure.

-4. Understand how the contours and interrelationships of existing risks may change
+- Understand how the contours and interrelationships of existing risks may change.

-5. Anticipate future risks before they develop and have mitigation strategies in place
+- Anticipate future risks before they develop and have mitigation strategies in place.

 Another critical tool to have in your CLM arsenal?
-AI, Dawn said.
+AI.

 “If you don’t have a contract management system that uses AI, bless your heart… because you’re going to die.
 You’re going to get massacred somewhere,” she said.

-She highlighted Agiloft’s ConvoAI – a search feature that allows users to find contracts by typing questions in natural language.
+Dawn highlighted Agiloft’s ConvoAI solution — a search feature that allows users to find contracts by typing questions in natural language.

 “When I heard about ConvoAI, I was so excited because these are the questions we’ve been asking, ‘Which contracts have this kind of termination clause?
 Which contracts make us identify our fourth parties?
-Which contracts have force majeure?’”
+Which contracts have force majeure?'”
 Dawn said.
-She argues that understanding these clauses in your contracts is essential in protecting the company.
+She believes understanding these clauses in your contracts is essential in protecting the company or organization.

 A good CLM solution has a robust workflow engine where you can automate every step of the contract lifecycle, from creation to approval to renewal.
 This eliminates manual, error-prone processes and ensures your best people are freed up to focus on more strategic initiatives.